 By what?
 I had no idea.

-I kept making excuses and getting down on myself when success wouldn’t come as fast as I wanted, which it never does.
+I kept making excuses and getting down on myself when success wouldn’t come as fast as I wanted (and it never does).

 I wanted to think this was because I was being hard on myself—like I was trying to do too much.
 But that was another excuse.
 The truth was, I lacked proper stabilization.
 I lacked regulation.
 I lacked a foundation of emotional maturity on which I could build success.